33rd Christof Heyns African Human Rights Moot Court Competition

 All logistical details related to the Moot will be sent to the participants a few weeks before the beginning of the competition.
 Participants should read this information carefully and save contact details (cell phones numbers and emails) of the organisers in order to be able to contact them in case any issue arises at the last minute.
 In case a team misses its flight, organisers should be contacted immediately and the new itinerary should be communicated as soon as possible.

 As any competition, the participation at the Moot Competition also has financial implications.
 Participating universities should ensure they raise funds to participate to the Moot.
-They should therefore start the process of fundraising as soon as they register.
+They should, therefore, start the process of fundraising as soon as they register.

-DURING THE MOOT WEEK
+C. DURING THE AFRICAN MOOT COURT WEEK

 1. Can the organisers intervene at any stage during the preliminary rounds?